dojot/history/README.md

 HISTORY_DB_PORT             |History database's port                                       |27017
-HISTORY_DB_REPLICA_SET      |History database's replica set address                        |None LOG_LEVEL                   | Sets the log level                                           | "INFO" DOJOT_PERSIST_NOTIFICATIONS_ONLY                   |Set a value to change the behavior of the service: example if the value is 'True', only the notification will be persisted and if it is 'false', all services will be working.                                           |False
+HISTORY_DB_REPLICA_SET      |History database's replica set address                        |None LOG_LEVEL                   | Sets the log level                                           | "INFO"
 ********************************************************************************

 ## **How to install History service**